 Multilayer Switches

 A multilayer switch can perform both functions explained above at incredibly fast speeds.
-They can switch frames as a regular switch and can perform IP routing as a router.
-So therefore they can perform functions at layer 2 of the OSI model as well as at layer 3.
-That is why they are called Multilayer Switches or Layer 3 switches.
+It can switch frames as a regular switch and can perform IP routing as a router.
+Therefore, it can perform functions at layer 2 and layer 3 of the OSI model.
+That is why such a device is called a Multilayer Switch or a Layer 3 switch.

-A virtual interface is created using the following command:
+An SVI interface is created using the following command in global configuration mode:

 %LINK-5-CHANGED: Interface Vlan10, changed state to up